Download Venkata Kavi app

 He was above any kind of divisiveness – divine, geographical or language.

 Venkata kavi’s compositions on almost all the deities reveal that he felt the same degree of familiarity and fondness for them as he had for his favourite deity Krshna.
 Many of these grand and evocative songs reflect his deep conviction that all deities are but manifestations of one Supreme power.
-This belief was easily infused in his songs with the same intensity of emotions as others.
-The minute aspects of each deity that he shares in his compositions show his intimate knowledge and mastery.
+This belief was easily infused in his songs and the minute aspects of each deity that he shared in his compositions show his intimate knowledge and mastery.

 shiva hari sharavanabhava guha bhajana nirantara malaalankrta shobha